1978 Yegoryevsk Tupolev Tu-144 crash

-The 1978 Yegoryevsk Tu-144 crash occurred during a test flight of a Tupolev Tu-144 on 23 May 1978.
-The aircraft suffered a fuel leak, which led to an in-flight fire in the right wing, forcing the shutdown of two of the aircraft's four engines.
+During a test flight of a Tupolev Tu-144 on 23 May 1978, the aircraft suffered a fuel leak, which led to an in-flight fire in the right wing, forcing the shutdown of two of the aircraft's four engines.
 One of the two remaining engines subsequently failed, forcing the crew to make a belly landing in a field near Yegoryevsk, Moscow Oblast.
 Two flight engineers were killed in the ensuing crash, but the remaining six crew members survived.
 The accident prompted a ban on passenger flights of the Tu-144, which had already been beset by numerous problems, leading to a lack of interest that ultimately resulted in the Tu-144 program's cancellation.

 Aircraft and crew

-The aircraft was a supersonic Tupolev Tu-144D, registered СССР-77111, built at the Voronezh Aircraft Production Association facility and destined for Soviet flag carrier Aeroflot.
+The aircraft was a supersonic Tupolev Tu-144D, registered CCCP-77111, built at the Voronezh Aircraft Production Association facility and destined for Soviet flag carrier Aeroflot.
 It had first flown on 27 April 1978 and completed test flights on 12 May, 16 May, and 18 May, as well as another test flight earlier on the day of the accident.
 The accident flight was to have been the aircraft's sixth test flight.
 Eight crewmembers were on board.

 Accident

 The aircraft took off from Ramenskoye Airport near Moscow at 17:30 local time on 23 May 1978.
-The crew intended to perform a series of tests on the aircraft's generators, engines, cabin airtightness, and controllability at 12000 m.
+The crew intended to perform a series of tests on the aircraft's generators, engines, cabin leakage, and controllability at 12000 m.
 Following the completion of the initial series of tests, the crew descended to 3000 m to test the aircraft's auxiliary power unit (APU).
 At 18:44:44 local time, the crew started the APU.
 Shortly thereafter, at 18:49:15, the crew shut off the APU.
 Nine seconds later, a fire alarm was triggered; the number 3 engine was shut down at 18:49:31.
 The crew decided to attempt a return to Ramenskoye Airport.
 At 18:51:14, the number 4 engine shut down.
 The crew subsequently noticed a burning smell and thick smoke in the cabin.
 The number one engine then shut down at 18:53:27; with three of the aircraft's four engines shut down, it was impossible to return to the airport.
-At 18:55:18, the aircraft belly landed in a field in Yegoryevsky District, roughly 46 km from Ramenskoye Airport.
+At 18:55:18, the aircraft belly landed in a field in the Yegoryevsky District, roughly 46 km from Ramenskoye Airport.
 The aircraft touched down with the landing gear retracted, at a speed of approximately 380 km/h.
 The nose cone collapsed on impact, penetrating a compartment in which two flight engineers were seated and killing them both, while the remaining six crewmembers survived the crash.
-The aircraft continued to burn for about an hour after the crash before the fire was extinguished by firefighters.
+It was not until about an hour after the crash that the fire was extinguished by firefighters.